Humble Contributions to the Peoples' History

 Dad eventually moved in with us and along came Suzie, too.
 After Dad passed, Suzie continued to live with us.
 A quiet dog, affectionate and well-behaved, she remained a little lady who would be dressed up when she headed out.

 Suzie’s gentle nature served her well, and she passed away when she was 22 years old.
 The vet said she thought she was the oldest dog she had known.
 On a crisp November afternoon, our family buried her ashes at my parent’s grave site.
-We didn’t ask for permission to hold our farewell ceremony.
-I placed the little coats in a box the attic.
+We didn’t ask for permission to hold our farewell ceremony there.
+I placed the little coats in a box in the attic.

-Ten years later, I came across the box tucked away in a back corner under the rafters.
+Ten years went by, and I came across the box tucked away in a back corner under the rafters.
 What was difficult to figure out years before, the obvious choice now seemed clear.
 Since our kitties did not choose to wear the outfits, I donated the coats to the Animal Coalition of Delaware County, an organization dedicated to finding places for homeless animals.

 I‘m sure Suzie would approve.